NormanTUD/OmniOpt/.gui/_tutorials/sqlite.md

 ## Other DB-systems than SQLite3

-You can add any other system that `sqlalchemy` supports by creating it's connect-string and passing it to OmniOpt2 with `--db_urls postgresql://user:password@host:port/database mysql+pymysql://user:password@host:port/database ...`.
-The SQLite3 one will be saved independently.
+You can add any other system that `sqlalchemy` supports by creating it's connect-string and passing it to OmniOpt2 with `--db_url`.

+These include, but are not limited to `postgresql://user:password@host:port/database`, `mysql+pymysql://user:password@host:port/database ...` and so on.

 It may be possible that, for certain databases, you need to install further plugins to the [venv](tutorials?tutorial=virtualenv).

+Using this option disables the saving into the SQLite3 database.

 ## Tables and Meaning of Columns